 About the Inquiry

-The Committee was keen to find out what people think affects ‘community wellbeing’ and launched a new engagement platform, ‘Your Priorities’, which enables the people of Scotland to interact with the Committee in a variety of ways including via video.
+The Committee was keen to find out what people think affects ‘community wellbeing’ and launched a new engagement platform, ‘Your Priorities’, to allow the people of Scotland to interact with the Committee in a variety of ways including via video.
 The tool gave users the opportunity to shape what work the Committee might wish to do on the issue of community wellbeing in the future and to debate and discuss the key issues which impact upon a community.
 Alongside the digital engagement exercise, the Committee did a number of community events to gather people's views.

 The Committee also recieved the following written submissions on Community Wellbeing;